RecuencoJones/CustomersDemo-JS/README.md

 One of the very first things that I learned and adopted when using angular was to discard the `ng-app` directive.
 It is preferable to control the startup of applications by ourselves, and `angular.bootstrap()` provides this.

-### Decorators

-Even though the application would work perfectly by using traditional angular syntax, I think this is a good way of showcasing the power of TypeScript or future ES7.
-Decorators here are just sugar syntax, but help spotting injectables, component configurations, etc. at a glance plus keeping related data together.

-As a personal note, I find it interesting how just mixing Angular 1.6 + TypeScript + Decorators makes the codebase look rather modern, almost like Angular 2.

 ### Directives vs Components

 In this application three `angular.components` have been used an no directives.
 The main difference between them relays